 Chapter 1 Introductory Statistics in R

-Before we begin our dive into Statistical Modeling we first review content from your introductory statistics course and introduce fundamental elements of the R programming language (R Core Team, 2019).
-The learning objective of this unit include:
+We begin our dive into Statistical Modeling by first reviewing content from introductory statistics and introduce fundamental elements of the R programming language (R Core Team, 2019).
+The learning objective of this chapter include:

 • Review of the fundamental concepts of populations, samples, parameters and statistics.

-• Review of exploratory and descriptive statistics: numerical quantities and graphics.
+• Review of exploratory and descriptive statistics: numerical quantities and graphs.

 • An introduction and overview of the R software for statistical computing.

-• Basic statistical inference through a two-sample t-test and confidence interval.
+• Basic statistical inference through a two-sample \(t\)-test and confidence intervals.

 1.1 Goals of a statistical analysis

-Statistics can be broadly defined as the study of variation.
-We collect sample data from a parent population of interest typically because, even though we are ultimately interested in characteristics about the population, it is unfeasible to collect data from every member of a population.
-Good statistical practice demands that we collect sample data from the population in such a manner so as to ensure that the sample is representative; i.e., it is not presenting a systematic bias in its representation.
+Good statistical practice demands that we collect the sample data from the population in such a manner so as to ensure that the sample is representative; i.e., it is not presenting a systematic bias in its representation.
+With a good sample, we can make decisions about the population using that sample.

-1. Measurements of the same attribute will vary from sample member to sample member.
+1. Measurements of the same attribute will vary from observation to observation.
 This is natural and is to be expected.
-This random (or stochastic) component of a sample is typically modeled through probabilistic assumptions (think the Normal distribution from your Intro Stat course).
+Consider how your height may vary compared to your parents and siblings.
+This random (or stochastic) component is typically modeled through probabilistic assumptions (think the Normal distribution from your Intro Stat course).
+This component is often called noise or error, although the later is a misnomer.

-2. Any summary characteristic computed from the sample (known as a sample statistic) will only be an estimate of the corresponding summary characteristic for the population as a whole (known as a population parameter), since only a small subset of the population is used in its calculation.
-Thus, sample statistics will vary from their corresponding population parameters.
+2. We are interested in some parameter that helps describes characteristics of the population.
+Any characteristic computed from the sample is known as a sample statistic.
+Ideally, this statistic will reasonably approximate the parameter of interest.
+Since only a subset of the population is used in the calculation of a statistic, it will vary from their corresponding population parameter.
 In fact, different samples from the same population will produce different estimates of the same parameter, so sample statistics also vary from sample to sample.

-This variation gives rise to the concept of uncertainty in any findings that we make about a population based on sample data.
-A meaningful statistical analysis helps us quantify this uncertainty.
+This variation gives rise to the concept of uncertainty in any findings we make about a population based on sample data.
+A meaningful statistical analysis helps quantify this uncertainty.

 The goals of a statistical analysis typically are

-The practice of statistics starts with an underlying problem or question.
-This will be a question with context.
+The practice of statistics starts with an underlying problem or contextual question.
+Prior to performing an analysis, we must that original question.
 Some examples may include:

 • Are fish sensitive to Ultraviolet light?